Continuing Education Activity

 The prognosis is generally good since it is a benign disease that does not pose any increased risk of malignancy.
 Although the severity of the disease is variable, the cure can occur spontaneously with no specific treatment; at the other extreme, patients with a severe course of the disease may require medical or surgical therapies.
 Survival is not affected and remains similar to a healthy same-age population.

 Recurrent attacks of inflammation, infection, and fistulation are the main complications; these complications require redo procedures and wider duct excisions with resultant scarring of the areola region.

 A general or breast surgeon's opinion is required, and they will provide management and follow-up.
 Support from radiology and histopathology departments is essential.

 There are no measures to suggest to prevent MDE in view of the fact that etiology is still unknown, but generally, patients who start with mild disease with nipple discharge need to be educated on wearing a supportive bra with breast pads to absorb any nipple discharge to maintain nipple and areola hygiene to prevent secondary infection.

 Patients will be reassured about the benign nature of MDE.
 Abstaining from smoking reduces the development of periductal mastitis, which can make the course of the disease more severe and with a higher rate of recurrences.

 Patients should seek a general or breast surgeon's opinion to exclude malignancy.

-There are no randomized controlled trials on treatment options; hence there is no consensus on therapeutic modalities.
-Treatment decisions are made similar to a known range of associated problems with the same or other diseases.
+There are no randomized controlled trials on treatment options; hence, there is no consensus on therapeutic modalities.
+Treatment decisions are made similarly to a known range of associated problems with the same or other diseases.